mashanz/portfolio/README.md

-# Hanjara's Portfolio
+# Open Project Development

 Hi There!
-This is my public projects portfolio, I have work at various and different kind of projects.
+My name is **`Hanjara Cahya Adhyatma`** This is my public projects portfolio, I have work at various and different kind of projects.
+From Embedded Hardware to Web Server.
+I start to have interest in coding since Elementary Scool and my first program is desktop calculator build with VisualBasic.
+When attend Junior High School I start my first web and when I am Senior High School I build my own PCB to create LED Flip-Flop, simple Trafic Light and Guitar Effect.
+After I go to university I have interest in robotic and start to build various Robots.

+In this repo I collect remaining project data `(if there still available)` for documentation and education purpose.
+Here we are!

 `note:` **Jack Of All Trade, Master of Developer** `LMAO`